-Based on energy industry data, the bulk of oil production comes from onshore activity while offshore oil production currently provides an estimated 30% of all global oil supply.
+Based on energy industry data, the bulk of oil production comes from onshore activity.
 We provide services to exploration and production ("E&P") companies with both onshore and offshore drilling operations.
 Offshore drilling generally provides higher margins to service providers due to greater complexity, logistical challenges and the need for innovative solutions.